boxyhq/website/docs/jackson/deploy.md

 # Deploy

-There are two ways to use this repo.
+There are two ways to use Jackson.

 - As an NPM library
 - As a separate service